 Stony Brook University Hospital

 Stony Brook Medicine is Suffolk County’s only tertiary care hospital and Level 1 Trauma Center, and is one of two of the only academic medical centers on Long Island.
 It is the largest hospital in Suffolk County and it treats approximately 30,000 inpatients, more than 250,000 outpatients, and is where more than 15,000 surgical cases are performed.
 Stony Brook Medicine provides rotations in the main subspecialties of Orthopaedics, including Hand Surgery, Foot Surgery, Microsurgery, Pediatric Orthopaedics, General Orthopaedics, Spinal Surgery, Trauma, Sports Medicine/Arthroscopy, Joint Replacement and Reconstruction, Upper Extremity Surgery, and Orthopaedic Oncology.
 At Stony Brook Medicine, we have the largest proportion and the most sophisticated degree of subspecialization.
 The organization at Stony Brook Medicine encourages residents to participate in the management of all patients, from initial ambulatory encounter through the admission and treatment processes to rehabilitation and follow-up.
 There is uninterrupted participation in the comprehensive management of patients in all subspecialties.
 Strong faculty commitment to teaching and academic development, combined with a full and varied surgical schedule, provide a vast amount of clinical material and support for the residents.
 The academic resources of the program, with full-time scientific faculty, provide basic science research experiences to the residents.
-Stony Brook Medicine is also the center of the core curriculum lectures, seminars and conferences, including Peds/Spine Conference, Peds X-ray Conference, Trauma Conference, Sports Conference, Recon Conference, Hand Conference, Oncology Conference, Ortho Tumor Board, Resident Conference, QA Conference, and teleconferenced Grand Rounds.
-Educational resources and media support services are available within the Orthopaedics Department as well as the hospital.
+Stony Brook Medicine is also the center of the core curriculum lectures, seminars and conferences, including weekly/biweekly Peds, Spine, Trauma, Sports, Recon, Hand, and Oncology conferences, as well as Ortho Tumor Board, QA Conference, and Grand Rounds.

 Veterans Affairs Medical Center at Northport